Aurfi/orbital-minigame/README.md

 # Mini Orbital Launch

-A small 2D rocket sandbox made by a KSP fan.
-Fly a rocket in your browser: build speed, tip over, coast to your highest point, and round out your orbit.
+A small 2D rocket sandbox available at https://oursmalin.ovh Fly a rocket in your browser: build speed, tip over, coast to your highest point, and round out your orbit.
 Meant to be a little fun.

 ## What It Is
 - A simple web game that shows the feel of orbital flight: throttle, gravity turn, coasting to apoapsis, and circularization.